mjdamgaard/UP-Web-Project/README_longer_version.md

 copy the source code and data and start their own databases means that we can create a network of independent SDBs that can end up forming a big decentralized distributed database.
-And on top of this decentralized and distributed SDB, a new Semantic Web might be formed.
+And on top of this decentralized and distributed SDB, a new kind of Semantic Web might be formed.

 Now, the reason why the approach of SDBs might have a big advantage over the conventional approach, is that, as I see it, the conventional approach is a bit